 People who learn effectively in an online setting are:

-- Aware that the flexibility inherent in many online courses does not mean the course will be easy.
+- Aware that the flexibility and convenience inherent in many online courses does not mean the course will be easy.

 What is online learning like?

 Millersville University uses D2L Brightspace (D2L) as its learning management system.
 You will log in to D2L to access your online courses.

 Since our online courses are mostly asynchronous, there will typically not be a specific time required for you to log into your courses.
 If a meeting time is required for a course, your professor will let you know ahead of time.
 With that said, you will still need to follow specific set due dates listed on your course syllabus for submitting assignments for each course.

 D2L Brightspace includes a number of interactive tools which allows students to: